-Want an easy peasy cake to celebrate the Queen’s Platinum Jubilee?
-This Union Jack Jubilee Traybake Cake is very simple to make and doesn’t require any specialist equipment or cake decoration skills.
+Want an easy peasy cake for British-themed celebrations?
+This Union Jack Traybake Cake is very simple to make and doesn’t require any specialist equipment or cake decoration skills.
 (It’s a great cake to make with kids!)
-But the Union Flag pattern on top makes it the perfect cake to serve at Jubilee celebrations, garden parties and street parties!
+But the Union Flag pattern on top makes it the perfect cake to serve at British-themed celebrations, garden parties and street parties!

 This blog post contains affiliate links, this means if you click on a link and go on to buy the product I recommend, I will get a small commission, but you will not be charged a penny more – thanks in advance!

-If you are throwing a party, or need a dish to take to a Jubilee celebration, then why not make this gorgeous Union Jack Jubilee Traybake Cake?
+If you are throwing a party, or need a dish to take to a British-themed celebration, then why not make this gorgeous Union Jack Traybake Cake?

 A very easy Union Jack cake